caglase/AdsquareInterview/README.md

 ### Analysis

--Charts have been created with Qlik Sense.
+- Charts have been created with Qlik Sense.

 ### 1. Weekly Trend
 ![Image1](download.png)